zpawel/angular-egghead-exercises/README.md

 bower install
 ```

-To start the application run:
+To start the application run:=

 ```
 grunt serve
 ```

-To start cucumber tests, run sequentially in separate terminals:
+To start cucumber tests, run sequentially in separate terminals

 ```
 npm start